TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/017 The End.md

 We might even create a separate implementation for the `IUserProvider` interface, i.e. a `UserFileProvider`.

-In the end, the classes/interfaces who knows about domain objects, and are:
+In the end, the classes/interfaces who knows about domain objects or DTOs are:
 * Domain objects
   * UserLogic
   * IUserDao